 COVID-19 CARES Act

 Incentives for Charitable Giving by Individuals and Corporations

-A temporary charitable deduction has been enacted for 2020.
-This deduction will allow taxpayers who do not currently itemize their deductions to claim a charitable deduction for cash donations up to $300 through December 31.
-The $300 cap applies to individuals and married couples equally, i.e., a married couple would not be able to take a $600 deduction.
+The universal charitable deduction has been extended through December 31, 2021.
+This deduction allows taxpayers who do not currently itemize their deductions to claim a charitable deduction for cash donations up to $300.
+In 2020, the $300 cap applied to individuals and married couples equally, i.e., a married couple would not be able to take a $600 deduction.
+However, for 2021 the cap for those filing jointly has been increased to $600.
 Donations to donor advised funds and supporting organizations are not eligible for this deduction.

-Adjusted Gross Income Charitable Deduction Caps Suspended or Increased for 2020 Tax Year
+Adjusted Gross Income Charitable Deduction Caps Suspended or Increased through December 31, 2021

-The adjusted gross income (AGI) limits on charitable donations are suspended or increased for cash gifts made by individuals and corporations.
+The adjusted gross income (AGI) limits on charitable donations are suspended or increased for cash gifts made by individuals and corporations through December 31, 2021.
 The 50% AGI cap for individual taxpayers who itemize has been suspended.
-Taxpayers who itemize are eligible to take charitable deductions for donations up to 100% of their AGI for the 2020 tax year.
-The AGI cap for corporations has been increased from 10% to 25% for corporate tax years ending in 2020.
-For food donations, the corporate cap has been increased from 15% to 25% for corporate tax years ending in 2020.
+Taxpayers who itemize are eligible to take charitable deductions for donations up to 100% of their AGI.
+The AGI cap for corporations has been increased from 10% to 25% for corporate tax years.
 Donations to private foundations and donor advised funds are not eligible for the increase or suspension of AGI limits.

 Emergency Loans for Nonprofit Organizations and Small and Midsized Businesses